 The best way to experience Ko Surin Nuea is by taking a tour of the national park.
 With the tour group SeaStar, you’ll be guided around the island for unforgettable snorkeling excursions and beach camping.
 Check out the 3 days, 2 nights trip to Ko Surin via SeaStar.

-5. Koh Lipe
+2. Koh Lipe

 Quickly growing in popularity, Koh Lipe is another island to add to your Thailand island hopping itinerary.

 Expect this island to be a bit more pricey than other Thailand island destinations.
 With tourism drastically increasing to this area, the island prices also increase.